2008 NBA Finals: Background

 The Celtics made their first NBA Finals appearance since a six-game loss to the Lakers in 1987.
 Over the next 20 years the Celtics endured lean years, not making the playoffs in nine of those years.
 Following the dissolution of the team's original "Big Three" through the retirements of Larry Bird and Kevin McHale and the departure of Robert Parish, the Celtics suffered through several tragedies such as the passing of Reggie Lewis in 1993; a franchise-worst 15-win 1996–97 season; the ill-fated hiring of head coach Rick Pitino; and the deaths of franchise patriarch Red Auerbach and former player Dennis Johnson, which culminated in a 24-win 2006–07 season, highlighted by a franchise-worst 18 straight losses.

 Nevertheless, the 2007 off-season saw Celtics general manager Danny Ainge acquire Ray Allen and Kevin Garnett to join franchise star Paul Pierce.
-This new formation became regarded as the most talented Boston Celtics team since the duo of Antoine Walker and Paul Pierce graced the floor of the "Garden" in the early 2000s.
+This new formation became regarded as the most talented Boston Celtics team since the duo of Antoine Walker and Paul Pierce in the early 2000s.
 The newly formed 'Big Three,' joined by second year point guard and future all star Rajon Rondo, led the Celtics to a dramatic 42-game turnaround, finishing with 66 wins.

+Exterior view of the TD Garden ahead of Game 2 of the 2008 NBA Finals.

 In the playoffs, the Celtics were pushed to the brink by the Atlanta Hawks and Cleveland Cavaliers, and despite not winning on the road, managed to prevail in a pair of Game 7s on their home court.
 The Celtics would finally break their road woes in a six-game win against the perennial Eastern Conference powerhouse Detroit Pistons, earning their first finals berth since 1987.

 After losing to the Pistons in the 2004 NBA Finals, despite a talent-laden roster, Phil Jackson abruptly retired.
 Soon after, the Lakers decided to rebuild by trading away Shaquille O'Neal to the Miami Heat for Lamar Odom, Caron Butler and Brian Grant.
 The 2004–05 season saw the Lakers miss the playoffs for only the fifth time in team history.
 Even though he had written a book called The Last Season, going as far as calling Kobe Bryant "uncoachable," Jackson returned to the Lakers for the 2005–06 season.
 Jackson and Bryant would patch up their differences, but after a pair of first-round exits, Bryant demanded, but later retracted, a trade in the off-season.

 The Lakers' 2007–08 season saw the team win 57 games, along the way adding Spanish forward Pau Gasol in mid-season while Andrew Bynum was recovering from a mid-season knee injury.
 The Lakers eliminated the Denver Nuggets 4–0, then the Utah Jazz 4–2 and then dethroned the erstwhile defending champion San Antonio Spurs 4–1 in the conference finals, making their 29th NBA Finals appearance.